OSHA Workplace Injury Research

-OSHA has recorded 156 severe cases of ischemic heart disease and heart attacks in workplace settings.
-These incidents primarily affect the internal cardiovascular structures of the chest, leading to immediate and life-threatening health crises for workers.
+OSHA recorded 156 severe cases of ischemic heart disease and heart attacks over the past decade.
+The majority of these incidents involve internal cardiovascular structures of the chest, which often require immediate hospitalization and complex medical intervention.

 Reported Projected